dorythecat/TransforMate/help.md

 The user's messages will have a 50% chance of having "prefix" added to the beginning of them.

 You can set multiple prefixes for a user.
 That way you can have a variety of prefixes that will be added to the original text.

-#### **/set small** (user)

-- **User**: The user you want to set the small for. (optional, defaults to the user who sent the command)

-This command will make every message the user sends as small text.
-If you don't provide a user, it will default to the user who sent the command.
-Small text are just small versions of unicode characters.
-It is recommended to avoid this command when in a server with visually impaired users as screen readers will have a hard time reading the text.

 #### **/set suffix** (user) (suffix) (chance)